aeeeeeep/objwatch/README.md

   - **`pop`**: Element removal from data structures

   These classifications help developers efficiently trace and debug their code by understanding the flow and state changes within their applications.
-- **🔥 Multi-GPU Support**: Seamlessly trace distributed PyTorch applications running across multiple GPUs, ensuring comprehensive monitoring in high-performance environments.
+- **🔥 Multi-Process Support**: Seamlessly trace distributed applications running across multiple processes/GPUs, ensuring comprehensive monitoring in high-performance environments.
 - **🔌 Custom Wrapper Extensions**: Extend ObjWatch's functionality with custom wrappers, allowing tailored tracing and logging to fit specific project needs.
 - **🎛️ Context Manager & API Integration**: Integrate ObjWatch effortlessly into your projects using context managers or API functions without relying on command-line interfaces.